Scala Notes

 Difference between Functions and Methods in Scala 2:

-keyword inside classes, traits, or objects and are part of the structure of those types.
-They are invoked using dot notation and can have multiple parameter lists. - Methods must be converted to function values (using
+- Methods are defined with the defkeyword inside classes, traits, or objects and are part of the structure of those types.
+They are invoked using dot notation and can have multiple parameter lists.

-or by eta-expansion) to be treated as objects, whereas functions are already objects.
+- Methods must be converted to function values (using _or by eta-expansion) to be treated as objects, whereas functions are already objects.

 Syntax vise, methods are like functions.
 Semantically method is not independent like a function to roaming.